sharazghouri/code-widget/readme.txt

 == Screenshots ==

+1. Code Widget in block editor.
-1. How short code work.
+2. How short code work.
-2. How PHP code work.
+3. How PHP code work.
-3. How HTML Mark add.
+4. How HTML Mark add.
-4. How Simple Text add and how auto paragraph work.
+5. How Simple Text add and how auto paragraph work.

 == Changelog ==